 The mere fact that an Admission Letter has been issued to you does not imply that your candidature has been finally cleared by the Board or that the entries made by you in your application for examination have been accepted by the Board as true and correct.
-It may be noted that the Board will take up the verification of eligible candidates, i.e. age, educational qualification and category (Scheduled Caste/Tribe/OBC/PWD), etc. with reference to original documents, only at the time of interview of candidates who qualify on the basis of result of the Phase-II examination.
+It may be noted that the Board will take up the verification of eligible candidates, i.e. age, educational qualification and category (Scheduled Caste/Tribe/OBC/PwBD), etc. with reference to original documents, only at the time of interview of candidates who qualify on the basis of result of the Phase-II examination.
 You may, therefore, please note that if at any stage, it is found that you do not satisfy the eligibility criteria as given in the advertisement or the information furnished by you in the application is incorrect, your candidature is liable to be cancelled forthwith with such further action as the Board/RBI may like to take.
 You may please note that the admission letter does not constitute an offer of employment with RBI.

 - (2) You may visit the venue one day before the Phase-II online examination to confirm the location so that you are able to report on time on the day of the examination.
 Candidates who report late will not be allowed to take the test. - (3) Both the Admission Letters (for Morning and Afternoon shifts) should be brought with you to the examination venue along with your recent passport size photograph duly pasted on each of them.
-(Preferably the same photograph as was uploaded). - (4) Please also bring currently valid photo identity proof in original and two photocopies of the same photo identity proof which you bring in original THIS IS ESSENTIAL.
+(Preferably the same photograph as was uploaded). - (4) Please also bring currently valid photo identity proof in original and two photocopies (One is to be submitted along with the Morning Shift Admission letter and the other with the Afternoon Shift Admission letter) of the same photo identity proof which you bring in original - THIS IS ESSENTIAL.
 Candidates coming without these documents will not be allowed to take the test.
-During each shift, please hand over the respective Admission Letter stapled with one photocopy of the photo identity proof, to the invigilator.
-Currently valid photo identity proof are PAN Card/Passport/Driving License/Voter's Card/Bank's Passbook with photograph/Photo Identity proof issued by a Gazetted Officer or

-People's Representative on official letterhead/ Valid recent Identity Card issued by a recognised College/University/Aadhar Card/e-adhaar card with a photograph/ Employee ID/ Bar Council Photo Identity card.
-Photo ID should be valid as on the day of exam.
+During each shift, the Admission Letter along with photocopy of photo identity proof duly stapled together are to be submitted at the end of exam by putting it in the designated drop-box.
+Currently valid photo identity proof are PAN Card/Passport/Permanent Driving Licence/Voter's Card/Bank Passbook with photograph/Photo Identity proof issued by a Gazetted Officer on official letterhead alongwith photograph/Photo Identity proof issued by a People's Representative on official letterhead alongwith photograph/Valid recent Identity Card issued by a recognised College/University/Aadhaar Card/E-Aadhaar Card with a photograph/Employee ID/Bar Council Identity card with photograph.
+Please Note -Ration Card and Learner's Driving License will NOT be accepted as valid ID proof for this purpose.
 Staff candidates have to bring RBI Identity Card and its photocopy.
 Please note that your name (provided by you during the process of registration) as appearing on the Admission Letters should exactly match the name as appearing on the photo identity proof.
 Female candidates who have changed first/last/middle name post marriage must take special note of this.
 If there is any mismatch between the name indicated in the Admission Letters and Photo Identity Proof, you will not be allowed to appear for the exam.
-In case of candidates who have changed their name will be allowed only if they produce Gazette notification/their marriage certificate/affidavit.
+In case of candidates who have changed their name will be allowed only if they produce Gazette notification/their marriage certificate/affidavit. - (5) Photograph and IRIS will be captured at the examination venue.
+The photo captured will be matched with the photo uploaded by the candidate in the application.
+You must NOT change your appearance from the photo uploaded by you.